wujinjun-MC/Better-Cave-Dimensions/README.md

     1. Terrain noise height range syncs with dimension height range (aka. no building space above bedrock roof)
     2. Without cave height range configuration, there may be only lava lakes in y 128~256
     3. (Recommend) enable `overlay_addon_unlimited_vanilla_structures` and/or `overlay_addon_compact_dnt_unlimited`, since original height range doesn't allow structure placement in y 128~256.
-    4. (Performance optimization) disable skylight as it is useless now and causes unnecessary light calculation
 - Side effects:
     - Some structures can only be placed on bedrock roof.
 After enabling, they are not placed correctly
 </details>